grafana/grafana/docs/sources/datasources/loki/query-editor/index.md

 ### Tail live logs

-Loki supports live tailing of logs in real-time in [Explore][explore].
+Loki supports live tailing of logs in real-time in [Explore](ref:explore).

 Live tailing relies on two Websocket connections: one between the browser and Grafana server, and another between the Grafana server and Loki server.